 - Yard Waste (cut down to 4 feet)

 - Railroad Ties (cut down to 4 feet)

 PLEASE NOTE: The City of Tampa reserves the right to refuse items as necessary.

 - Building materials (sheds, fences, tile, pipe, wood/plywood, brick, concrete blocks, rocks, doors, roofing material, windows, drywall)

 - Household Hazardous Waste* (paints, solvents, oil or fuels)

 - Pressurized Gas Cylinders, Explosives/Ammunition

 *At no additional charge, Household Hazardous Waste may be taken to one of Hillsborough County’s Household Hazardous Waste sites.
 Electronics may be taken to Hillsborough County’s Community Collection sites Monday-Saturday for environmentally safe disposal.
 This program is reserved for residential customers with active refuse accounts residing in single-family homes and multi-unit properties (four units and less).

-- Please place all debris curbside no later than 8:00 p.m. on the Sunday before your S.W.E.E.P. clean up week.
+- Please place all debris curbside no later than 8:00 p.m. on the Sunday of your S.W.E.E.P. set out deadline.

 - S.W.E.E.P.
 Guidelines